 - Freeze dried Strawberries: Packs intense strawberry flavor into the frosting and adds specks of strawberries throughout.
 Check out my chocolate strawberry cookies and strawberry brownies if you love freeze dried strawberries!

 - Strawberry Paste: For the frosting, I used strawberry paste from IFI Provisions.
-It’s a game-changer, packing intense strawberry flavor without the hassle of cooking down fresh strawberries.
+It’s a game changer, packing intense strawberry flavor without the hassle of cooking down fresh strawberries.
 It’s perfect for baking, giving the frosting a vibrant color and a fresh, fruity taste without any extra steps.

 See recipe card for quantities.